iPhonig/BHImageCache/README.md

 - Import UIImageView+BHImageCache for UIImageView support
 - Import UIButton+BHImageCache for UIButton support
-- Call method on UIImageView or UIButton just like you you normally would.
+- Call method on UIImageView or UIButton just like you would normally call any method.

 ```
 //UIImageView